tlalexander/rpi-cm4-switch-board/README.md

 Feel free to modify this design for your own application.

-Other iterations of the LiM board, inlcuding SD card tray and flashing capability are in the design stages.
+Other iterations of the LiM board, inlcuding SD card tray and flashing capability are in the conceptual or prototype stages.

 Here is the current conceptual list of planned boards: